 - Add all ingredients to a high-speed blender.

-- If dates aren't soft, see directions for softening BEFORE blending.
+- If dates aren't soft, see the directions below for softening BEFORE blending.

 - Blend all the ingredients until smooth.

-If, for some reason, you end up with too much, place the leftovers in dessert bowls and refrigerate until chilled for vegan chocolate pudding.
+If, for some reason, you end up with too much liquid, place the leftovers in dessert bowls and refrigerate until chilled for vegan chocolate pudding.

 - Add 2 Tablespoons PBFit for a peanut butter/chocolate variation